KQM-git/HSRNews/readme.md

 - Fixes an issue where the home decor of the Trailblazer's room could not be changed under specific circumstances.

+- Fixes an issue in the "Overdrive: Whirlwind Grand Prix" event where the dialogue skip function could not be used during some parts of the event story.

 -----

 # [Version 4.5 "To Roll the Stars in Astropolis" Update Details](archive/1389.md)